kumuluz/kumuluzee-security/README.md

 }
 ```

-**NOTE**: When using the non CDI security constraint annotations note that these constraints behave as if they were
+**NOTE**: When using the non CDI security constraint annotations, note that these constraints behave as if they were
 declared in the **web.xml** descriptor, i.e. the url patterns do not support path parameters.

 The security extension also supports CDI based security, which means that security constraints are checked and resolved